MolochVentures/moloch-monorepo/README.md

 # moloch-monorepo

 **install ganache-cli**
+  Ganache can create a personal blockchain for us that we can use it create accounts and do tests easier.+ To install it we use npm like that:
 1. npm install -g ganache-cli
-2. ganache-cli -m \"fetch local valve black attend double eye excite planet primary install allow\" -a 100
+2. ganache-cli -m \"fetch local valve black attend double eye excite planet primary install allow\" -a 100 With this command we use the seed to create 100 accounts with 100 ETH each.

 **install graph-cli**
 1. npm install -g @graphprotocol/graph-cli